LeviDomingos/Gameon/README.md

 There are some differences between my wireframes and my final website.
 This was due to visual preferences and feedback received from other users who tested my website.

-Features :
+## *Features*
-1 - A header with the words G-A-M-E-O-N
+1. A header with the words G-A-M-E-O-N
-2 -  A very basic menu that blends with the header or logo 3 - A welcome message
+2. A very basic menu that blends with the header or logo
+3. A welcome message

-Main Page
+# Main Page

 As soon as the page loads up the user will see the: